Mumbai cops issue notice for Michael Ferreira in Rs 425-cr QNet scam

-If billiards great Michael Ferreira fails to respond, cops to increase pressure on him to turn up, says Crime Branch chief Himanshu Roy
+If billiards great and Padma Bhusan recipient, Michael Ferreira fails to respond, cops will increase pressure on him to make appearance, says Crime Branch chief Himanshu Roy

 When this interview was done, last month, Rajvardhan Sinha, (who is usually known by his first name only) Additional Commissioner of Police, Economic Offences Wing (EOW) was confident that former world billiards champion Michael Ferreira, summoned with reference to the QNet scam (see below: What is QNet) would make an appearance at the EOW shortly.